manojDOX/Train-Price-Prediction-MLOPS/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- pip package manager
+- Docker (for containerization)
+- AWS Account (for cloud deployment)
-- Virtual environment (recommended)
+- Git

 ### Installation